 Step 5: Mount some images

-Now that you’ve configured everything, you’re ready to run some software in your virtual machine.
+Now that you’ve configured everything, you’re ready to run some software in your emulated machine.
 Maybe you want to install an operating system or play a booter game.
 In any case, you’ll have to mount some virtual media to get going.
 You can do this with the icons in the status bar.
 Icons representing removable media appear semi-transparent when their associated drive is empty, and fully opaque when media is inserted.

 When you want to eject virtual media, click on the particular icon again and select Eject (for floppy and ZIP disks) or Empty (for CD-ROMs).
 The icon becomes semi-transparent again.